aporlowski/pi-sdr/README.md

 The shorter fixed length antenna (~12cm) is for generic UHF, 300 MHz to 3 GHz.

-The longer fixed length antenna is optimized specifically for 433 Mhz which includes the ISM radio band.
+The longer fixed length antenna is optimized specifically for 433 Mhz which includes the ISM (industrial, scientific and medical) radio band.

 The variable length antenna can be tuned for a range of frequencies by varying its extended length.
-You can use various [calculators](http://www.csgnetwork.com/antennagenericfreqlencalc.html) do determine this.
+You can use various [calculators](http://www.csgnetwork.com/antennagenericfreqlencalc.html) to determine this.
+Typically, we use 1/2 or 1/4 wavelength antennas, that is, the length of the antenna is that fraction of the radio waves physical size (from wave peak to peak).
 For example, to get a 1/4 wavelength antenna for 162.5 Mhz NOAA Weather Radio that we demonstrate later on, we determine we need to extend the antenna to ~17.28 inches.
-Whereas an 1/2 wavelength for 858 Mhz P25 radio would be ~6.5 inches.
+Whereas a 1/2 wavelength for 858 Mhz P25 radio would be ~6.5 inches.

-Assuming reception is strong enough, you can likely use any of the three antennas for all instructions below, however, if you are having trouble getting a strong reception, then you can use this information to choose the correct antenna for your task.
+Assuming reception is strong enough, you can likely use any of the three antennas for all instructions below, however, if you are having trouble getting a strong reception, then you can use this information to choose the correct antenna for your task (it will vary based on the frequencies in your area).
 It is a good practice to try different antennas to see how your reception changes.

-> Note: if you are interested in a sturdier yet still cheap antenna upgrade, you may be interested in [this kit](https://www.amazon.com/gp/product/B073JWDXMG/) from Nooelec.
+> Note: if you are interested in a sturdier but still cheap antenna upgrade, you may be interested in [this kit](https://www.amazon.com/gp/product/B073JWDXMG/) from Nooelec.

 ## P25